grafana/grafana-by-example/pyroscope/README.md

 ## Grafana Pyroscope

-This example Docker Compose deployment brings together Pyroscope, Mimir, Grafana Agent using Flow, the HotROD application and sample Go application instrumented with pprof wrappers to produce profiles.
+This example Docker Compose deployment brings together Pyroscope, Mimir, Grafana Agent using Flow, the HotROD application and a sample Go application instrumented with pprof wrappers to produce profiles.

 Please note that some of content in this repository has been sourced from the original Grafana Pyroscope [GitHub Project](https://github.com/grafana/pyroscope) which does contain extensive working examples for Pyroscope.